nextstrain/nextstrain.org/static-site/README.md

 1. Make a PR in the [nextstrain/sphinx-theme](https://github.com/nextstrain/sphinx-theme) to update the custom [footer](https://github.com/nextstrain/sphinx-theme/blob/main/lib/nextstrain/sphinx/theme/footer.html) with the new team member.
 2. Merge the PR and follow [instructions to release a new version of the theme on PyPI](https://github.com/nextstrain/sphinx-theme#releasing).
 3. Once the new version is available on PyPI, trigger RTD rebuilds for the latest/stable doc versions to update the footer.

-### External Links in the sidebar

-The `./additional_sidebar_entries.yaml` file defines external links which we wish to display in the sidebar of the documentation & help pages.
-These will be displayed with a small icon indicating that they are external links (the rendering component is at `./src/components/Sidebar/index.jsx`).

 ## Deploying